'Dry Sex' Is the African Sexual Health Issue No One’s Talking About

 So how do you remedy that when the discussion has become tired but isn’t resolved?

 It’s about educating people and trying to raise awareness.
-The conversation began when we realised HIV was impacting more heterosexual women in South Africa than gay men.
+The conversation began when we realized HIV was impacting more heterosexual women in South Africa than gay men.
 There was a drive then to say to women: “Don’t put Dettol in your vagina; don’t dry your vagina out.
-This is dangerous”.
+This is dangerous.”
 But the conversation hasn’t gotten going, and women are suffering.

 Is there a class divide in sexual education?